xant/libhl/README.md

 - refcnt.[ch]     :  Reference-count memory manager
 - binheap.[ch]    :  A binomial heap implementation (building block for the priority queue implementation)
 - pqueue.[ch]     :  A priority queue implementation

+Provided APIs typically don't depend on each other and can be simply included in an existing project by simply copying both the .c and the .h files into the project sourcetree.

+The only exceptions are:

+- queue => depending on: refcnt
+- pqueue => depending on: binheap